Fawad Hasan Fawad: Early life and education

+He had his education at Technical School, Tariqabad, Lalkurti and later at Sir Syed college, The Mall, Rawalpindi.

-In 1982, he studied to become a lawyer (LLB) at the University of the Punjab, Lahore, in 1987-89 he trained at the Civil Services Academy, Lahore, and in 2000-2001 he did his LLM (Corporate Finance) from the King’s College, University of London, UK, his fields of specialization including capital market regulation, international finance and international trade.
+In 1982, he studied to become a lawyer (LLB) at the University of the Punjab, Lahore, in 1987-89 he trained at the Civil Services Academy, Lahore, and in 2000-2001 he did his LLM (Corporate Finance) from the King's College, University of London, UK, his fields of specialization including capital market regulation, international finance and international trade.